 ARTISTS & SCULPTURES

 Congratulations to the 16 artists whose sculptures were selected for the 2019-2020 Rosemary Beach Sculpture Exhibition!
 These sculptures were selected from 77 entries by 53 artists across 20 states, Washington D.C., and Paris, France.
-The photos below will be updated with ones taken on location in Rosemary Beach once they are installed.
-Please visit this page again.

 PEOPLE’S CHOICE AWARD

 Help us decide which of the sculptures is the favorite by voting in our “People’s Choice Award Contest.”
 Click here to vote.
 Winner will be announced at the Rosemary Beach Homeowners Meeting in October.

 We’d love to see you and your family and friends (including your four-legged furry friends!) in photos with our sculptures; or, creatively composed photos of the sculptures.
 Tag your photos with #rosemarybeachsculpture for a chance to win a $100 gift card from Rosemary Beach Trading Company.
 One entry per post on the following channels: Facebook /rosemarybeachsculpture; Instagram @rosemarybeachsculpture2019.

 TAKE A SCULPTURE HOME